stanislaw/carrierwave-vips-benchmarks/README.md

 MiniMagick does all processing in a forked
 `mogrify` command, so its direct memory use for image processing is zero.
 Looking at `top`, mogrify is is using about 150mb on this machine.

-If we take MiniMagick as zero, vips is using about 9mb of ram and rmagick about 150mb.

-Vips memory use scales with image width (it has to keep a few hundred scan lines of the image in memory at once as it streams it through the system), RMagick scales with image size (it loads the entire image into memory).

 ### Another machine (MacBook Air 13-inch, Mid 2012, Mac OS X Lion 10.7.4)